ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ### 1. Configuring the VMware Host.

-1. From an internet connected computer, start an RDP client and establish an RDP session to the {{site.data.keyword.BluVirtServers_full}} that is provisioned in the same data center where vSphere vCenter is installed.
+1. From an internet connected computer, start an RDP client and establish an RDP session to the {{site.data.keyword.BluVirtServers_full}} that are provisioned in the same data center where vSphere vCenter is installed.
 2. From the {{site.data.keyword.BluVirtServers_short}}, start a web browser and connect to VMware vCenter through the vSphere Web Client.
 3. From the **HOME** screen, select **Hosts and Clusters**.
 Expand the pane on the left and select the **VMware ESXi server** that is to be used for this deployment.
 4. Make sure that the firewall port for the NFS client is open on all hosts so that you can configure the NFS client on the vSphere host.
 (The port is automatically opened in the more recent releases of vSphere.)
 To check whether the port is open, go to the **ESXi host Manage** tab in VMware® vCenter™, select **Settings**, and then select **Security Profile**.
 In the **Firewall** section, click **Edit** and scroll down to **NFS Client**.